-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that an annual and special meeting (the "Meeting") of the shareholders of FirstService Corporation ("FirstService") will be held at The Design Exchange, 234 Bay Street, Toronto-Dominion Centre, Toronto, Ontario M5K 1B2 on Wednesday, April 11, 2018, at 4:00 p.m.
-(Toronto time) for the following purposes
+NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of the shareholders of FirstService Corporation ("FirstService") will be held at the TMX Broadcast Centre, The Exchange Tower, 130 King Street West, Toronto, Ontario M5X 1J2 on Wednesday, April 8, 2020, at 11:00 a.m.
+(Toronto time) for the following purposes:

-- 1. to receive the audited consolidated financial statements of FirstService for the year ended December 31, 2017 and the report of the auditors' thereon; - 2. to appoint PricewaterhouseCoopers LLP as independent auditors of FirstService and to authorize the directors to fix their remuneration; - 3. to elect the directors of FirstService for the ensuing year; - 4. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution approving an amendment to the FirstService Stock Option Plan to increase the maximum number of Subordinate Voting Shares reserved for issuance pursuant to the exercise of stock options granted thereunder, all as more particularly set forth and described in the Management Information Circular (the "Circular") accompanying this notice; and - 5. to transact such further or other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the audited consolidated financial statements of FirstService for the year ended December 31, 2019 and the report of the auditors' thereon; - 2. to appoint PricewaterhouseCoopers LLP as independent auditors of FirstService and to authorize the directors to fix their remuneration: - 3. to elect the directors of FirstService for the ensuing year; - 4. to consider and, if deemed advisable, pass a non-binding advisory resolution on FirstService's approach to executive compensation; and - 5. to transact such further or other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.

-The board of directors of FirstService has fixed the close of business on Friday, March 9, 2018 as the record date for determining shareholders of record who are entitled to receive notice of the Meeting and to attend and vote at the Meeting, or at any adjournment(s) or postponement(s) thereof.
+The board of directors of FirstService has fixed the close of business on Friday, March 6, 2020 as the record date for determining shareholders of record who are entitled to receive notice of the Meeting and to attend and vote at the Meeting, or at any adjournment(s) or postponement(s) thereof.